tdbrian/platibusjs/README.md

 Decentralized asynchronous messaging framework on NodeJS

 ## Status
-A port of Platibus on NodeJS current WIP based on [Platibus](https://github.com/sweetlandj/Platibus)
+A port of [Platibus](https://github.com/sweetlandj/Platibus) on NodeJS current WIP